Internet-Draft dCBOR August 2024

 1. MUST reject any encoded major type 7 values other than false, true, null, and the floating point values.

-3. CDDL support
+3. CDDL support, Declarative Tag

 Similar to the CDDL [RFC8610] support in CDE [CDE], this specification adds two CDDL control operators that can be used to specify that the data items should be encoded in CBOR Common Deterministic Encoding (CDE), with the dCBOR application profile applied as well.